rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 Setting up a proxy server involves choosing between two types of architecture:

-* A standard proxy architecture, requiring specific configuration of each client and their web browsers,
+* A standard proxy architecture, requiring specific configuration of each client and their web browsers
-* Captive proxy architecture, which involves intercepting the frames sent by the client and rewriting them to the proxy server.
+* Captive proxy architecture, which involves intercepting the frames sent by the client and rewriting them to the proxy server

-In either case, there is a break in the network: A client can no longer physically address a remote server directly, without going through a proxy server.
+In either case, a break in the network occurs: A client can no longer physically address a remote server directly, without going through a proxy server.

-The client workstation is protected by two firewalls and never communicates directly with the outside network.
+Two firewalls protect the client workstation, never communicating directly with the outside network.

 ![Proxy-based architecture](img/squid-architecture-proxy.png)

 !!!
-NOTE
+Note

     This architecture requires browser configuration on the client workstation.

-With a captive proxy, there is no need to configure all client workstations.
+There is no need to configure all client workstations with a captive proxy.

 The configuration takes place at the gateway level, which receives the client requests and transparently rewrites the frames to send them to the proxy.

 ![Captive proxy-based architecture](img/squid-architecture-proxy-captif.png)

 !!!
-NOTE
+Note

     This architecture requires a specific configuration on the router.

-In the case of standard proxy or captive proxy architecture, one of the primary interests of this type of service is, of course, to act as a cache.
+In the case of standard proxy or captive proxy architecture, one of the primary interests of this type of service is to act as a cache.

-In this way, a file downloaded once from the WAN (and therefore potentially from a slower link than the LAN) is stored in memory by the proxy-cache, to be used by subsequent clients.
-In this way, the bandwidth of the slow link is optimized.
+In this way, a file downloaded once from the WAN (and therefore potentially from a slower link than the LAN) stores itself in memory in the proxy-cache, for subsequent clients to use.
+In this way, bandwidth optimization of the slow link occurs.

-As we'll see later in this chapter, this isn't the only use for a proxy.
+As you will see later, this is not the only use for a proxy.

-A proxy can be deployed to:
+Deploying a proxy can:

-* Deny access to certain resources based on various parameters,
+* Deny access to certain resources based on various parameters
-* Set up authentication and monitoring of clients' Internet activities,
+* Set up authentication and monitoring of clients' Internet activities
-* Set up a hierarchy of distributed caches,
+* Set up a hierarchy of distributed caches
-* Hide the LAN architecture from a WAN point of view (how many clients are there on the LAN?).
+* Hide the LAN architecture from a WAN point of view (how many clients are there on the LAN?)

-The benefits are manifold:
+The benefits are many:

-* Anonymity on the Internet;
+* Anonymity on the Internet
-* Authentication;
+* Authentication
-* Client activity logging;
+* Client activity logging
-* Filtering;
+* Filtering
-* Limit access;
+* Limiting access
-* Bandwidth optimization;
+* Bandwidth optimization
-* Security.
+* Security

 !!!
-NOTE
+Note

     Implementing authentication blocks many of the malicious effects of viruses on the LAN.

 !!!
-WARNING
+Warning

     The proxy service becomes a critical service requiring high availability.